Cultivate a Love for God’s Word Without Making Your Kids Memorize Scripture

 As a result, they would choose their own verses to memorize (not bc Mom, a teacher’s guide, or a Sunday school teacher told them to) – because those specific verses were what they needed at those times.
 The scripture they do have tucked away in their minds and hearts now isn’t because they received candy, a toy, or stickers for it, but because they had to cling onto it when there was nothing else to cling on to.

-I didn’t want to raise them to simply know God’s word; I wanted more for them to love what Jesus did for them in light of what they really deserve.
+I didn’t want to raise them with rote memorization; I wanted more for them to love what Jesus did for them in light of what they really deserve.
 I just felt that if they could understand the gospel in such an intimate way, then everything else would fall into place.
 Which, so far, and only by God’s grace, has.

 Parents Model How to Do All That